 Frequently Asked Questions

-In this section, the most common issues are addressed with regards to Seafarer's Earnings Deductions and Seafarer's Tax questions.
+In this section, the most common issues are addressed with regards to Seafarer's Earnings Deduction and seafarer's tax questions.

-If a question you have is not covered, then you can email us and your query will be dealt with as soon as possible.
+If you have a question that is not covered, please email us and your query will be dealt with as soon as possible.